datahubio/docs/README.md

 Now you can either enhance this dataset or try publishing your own dataset (continue reading).

-> Note: For the time being, you're going to have to click on the "Sync" button on Datahub Cloud after every change made in your repository (we are currently working on removing this step).
+> Note: To ensure that your site displays the most recent version of your GitHub repository, simply click on the "Sync" button within Datahub Cloud App.
+This allows you to manage updates according to your preferences before making them public.

 ## Enhancing your dataset